KonranConfusion/MOTHER-Rebound/README.md

 By Mr. Ness, Sbuppy, PaintBucketCard, Atlantixa, IvyWolf, EGO_2, Confused, AvoidThisLloyd, and Minty.
 ___________________________________________________________________
 (I will remove NessTheGit if they pull this shit again)

-don't check this into the main branch - cass